[PREV - WAYOUT] [TOP]

 struggling, materialistic real estate

-maven... this woman is a total
+maven... this woman is a complete

 exaggeration.
 There isn't *one* good